PawnHubChess/backend/README.md

 ## Deploying

 Changes made on `main` are automatically deployed to Google Cloud Run.
-The deployment configured in the `cloudbuild.yaml` file, sot the project can also be deployed using `gcloud run deploy`.
+The deployment configured in the `cloudbuild.yaml` file, so the project can also be deployed using `gcloud run deploy`.

 ---